erikdubois/Themes-Icons-Pack/README.md

 ![Screenshots](http://i.imgur.com/lrQ27Xs.jpg)

-Numix is used as a fall-back icon theme for Sardi icon theme.
-So you should install it.
-Whenever an icons is not yet made in Sardi, it will use the icon of Numix if they have made it.

-3. Super Ultra Flat Numix Remix
+2. Super Ultra Flat Numix Remix
 ---------------------------------

 This icon theme is based on an older one i.e. yltra flat also on github.